THIS DATE IN HISTORY: Oct. 25

 2000: Ray Bourque becomes the highest-scoring defenseman in NHL history.

-1984: Guy Lafleur scores his 518th and final goal as a member of the Montreal Canadiens in a 3-2 win against the Buffalo Sabres.
+1984: Guy Lafleur scores his 518th and final goal as a member of the Canadiens in a 3-2 win against the Buffalo Sabres.
 His goal late in the second period ties the game 2-2.
-He retires from the Canadiens a month later and is voted into the Hockey Hall of Fame, but decides to play again and joins the New York Rangers for the 1988-89 season.
+Lafleur retires from the Canadiens a month later and is voted into the Hockey Hall of Fame, but decides to play again and joins the New York Rangers for the 1988-89 season.

 1991: Vincent Riendeau and Tim Cheveldae combine for the first shared shutout in the Detroit Red Wings' 65-year history.
-They faced a combined total of 13 shots in Detroit's 4-0 victory against the Maple Leafs at Joe Louis Arena.
+They face a combined total of 13 shots in Detroit's 4-0 victory against the Maple Leafs at Joe Louis Arena.
 Riendeau leaves with an injury at 7:09 of the second period after making eight saves, but gets credit for the victory.
 Cheveldae makes five saves in the final 32:51.

-2014: Jaromir Jagr extends his own NHL career record for most regular-season overtime goals to 19 when he scores at 3:39 of OT to give the Devils a 3-2 victory at the Ottawa Senators.
+2014: Jaromir Jagr extends his own NHL record for most regular-season overtime goals to 19 when he scores at 3:39 of OT to give the Devils a 3-2 victory at the Ottawa Senators.
 It's Jagr's third regular-season overtime goal against the Senators, the most he's scored against one team.